Bulk-Loader im Vergleich: Vor- und Nachteile beliebter Modelle

 Advantages:

-• Simplest operation without movable light traps [2][7]
+• Easiest operation without moving light traps [2][7]

-• Cheapest reloader (from 50 €) [4][12]
+• Cheapest new loader (from 50 €) [4][12]

-• Compact Design – fits in any camera bag [3][9]
+• Compact design – fits in any camera bag [3][9]

-• Minimal film waste through short leader [17][22]
+• Minimal film waste due to short leader [17][22]

 Disadvantages: